jeffreysorgen/golf-club-sensors/implementation.md

 #### This phase is done when I can show the expected results:
 - When the golf club is in its bag, then little energy is spent because `delay()` is being used until it senses that it's in the Ready state
 - While the golf club in the Ready position, all the readings are streaming through (acc readings for now)
-- While there may be a risk of hitting that threshold while the club is in play, some cursory testing shows that it's possible the risk is low.
-Swinging the club around won't put it into that Resting state unless it registers that particular state of inertia that's below _-0.85_
-  - So the risk may be small, because through some testing and watching the plotter while waving the device around, it's possible that `(y<-0.85)` doesn't happen or it doesn't hit the delay for some reason.
+- Swinging the club around won't put it into that Resting state unless it registers that particular state of inertia below _-0.85_.
+While there may be a risk of hitting that threshold while the club is in play, some cursory testing shows that it's possible the risk is low.
+So it's possible that `(y<-0.85)` doesn't happen or it doesn't hit the delay for some reason.

 # [NEXT STEPS -->](activity.md)
 ### Implementing BLE